rejunity/tinyqv-byte-peripheral-ay8913/docs/info.md

 Square waves are produced by counting down the 12-bit counters.
 Counter counts up from 0.
 Once the corresponsding register value is reached, counter is reset and the output bit of the channel is flipped producing square waves.

+The audio chip is internally clocked at 2 MHz which was the most common timing used during the 8-bit era for AY-3-891x and the following formula can be used to calculate the tone period:

+	2 MHz / 16 * note frequency

 ### Noise generator

 Noise is produced with 17-bit [Linear-feedback Shift Register (LFSR)](https://en.wikipedia.org/wiki/Linear-feedback_shift_register) that flips the output bit pseudo randomly.